 Introduction: The objective of the stabilization system was to determine whether or not a weather balloon's payload can be stabilized enough to record smooth video from an on-board camera.
-Due to weight restrictions on the payload and the fact that three other experiments were on the same payload, only one axis was attempted to be stabilized.
+Due to weight restrictions on the payload and the fact that three other experiments were on the same payload, however, only one axis was attempted to be stabilized.
 The vertical axis was chosen, because it was resolved to experience the most amount of disturbance.
-To achieve payload stabilization, a reaction wheel system was pursued.
+To achieve stabilization payload stabilization, a reaction wheel system was pursued.

-Background: The most important concept regarding a reaction wheel system is the moment of inertia.
+Background: The most important concept regarding a reaction wheel system is the mass moment of inertia.
 Reaction wheels work by spinning a flywheel around the same axis of the spin that is to be counteracted and in the same direction of the object's spin.
 In essence, the flywheel is spun instead of the object that is to be stabilized.
-In order to properly counteract the spin of an object, both the object's and the flywheel's moments of inertia need to be known.
+In order to properly counteract the spin of an object, both the object's and the flywheel's mass moments of inertia need to be known.
 If the stabilized object feels a force that would cause it to spin at one revolution per minute then the flywheel will have to revolve faster than one revolution per minute to keep the object still (most flywheels have a smaller moment of inertia than the object they are stabilizing and so they have to spin faster).
-(Eq.1) shows the relationship that an object and its flywheel in a reaction wheel system will have regarding their angular velocities and moments $I_1\omega_1 + I_2\omega_2 = 0$ of inertia.
-Where I represents moment of inertia and ω represents angular velocity.
+Equation (1) shows the relationship that an object and its flywheel in a reaction wheel system will have regarding their angular velocities and moments of inertia.